P.O. Box 685, Wynnum. Qld. 4178

-Assist the Curator in the efficient storage and maintenance of the history and historical artefacts of the Regiment some of which date back to the 1880s.
-Assist in preparing and staffing public displays at the museum and at offbase public venues such as Government House and the Samford Show
+Oversee the efficient storage and maintenance of the history and historical artefacts of the Regiment some of which date back to the 1880s.
+Prepare and staff public displays at the museum and at off-base public venues such as Government House and the Samford Show

 2001 -2005 2nd and 14th LIGHT HORSE REGIMENT BAND